Welcome to

 Who We Are

 We are the year 6 anti-bullying squad!
+We will always try and help you.

-In our meetings we plan a termly event for the whole school to take part in. the events have a variety of different objectives such as helping to inform children of what bullying is and how we can tackle it together and the children understanding how to look after their well-being mentally and physically.
+In our meetings we plan a termly event for the whole school to take part in.
+The events have a variety of different objectives such as helping to inform children of what bullying is and how we can tackle it together and the children understanding how to look after their well-being mentally and physically.

 Meet the squad...

-My hobbies include singing and dancing.
+My hobbies include dancing and watching films.

-Our Aims
+Our Aim

 What Is Bullying?

-It is usually defined as behaviour that is:
+Bullying is usually defined as behaviour that is:

 • repeated